GSA/ficam-playbooks/_piv/network/12_piv_domain_troubleshooting.md

 Issue Resolution:

 For the following steps, we recommend having access to the subscriber’s certificate.
-If it’s not possible to get the subscriber’s certificate, any certificate issued from the appropriate Certificate Authority will work.
+If it is not possible to get the subscriber’s certificate, any certificate issued from the appropriate certification authority (CA) will work.

 1. Ensure correct certificate chain:

 2. Use command certutil -scinfo and provide PIN entry until available certificates are shown.
 View presented certificates to determine association with smart card logon.

-3. Open certview for end-user identity cert with smartcard logon extended key usage by double-clicking on the certificate.
+3. Open certview for end-user identity cert with smart card logon extended key usage by double-clicking on the certificate.

-4. View the path, and ensure it is the path desired that chains up to the Federal Common Policy CA, as shown in the following example:
+4. View the path and ensure it is the path desired that chains up to the Federal Common Policy CA, as shown in the following example:

 ![Chain to common]({{site.baseurl}}/assets/playbooks/chain-to-common.png "Chain to common")

-If the certificate does not chain up to the Federal Common Policy CA, a likely cause is that there is an invalid certificate cached in AD in the certificate chain.
+If the certificate does not chain up to the Federal Common Policy CA, there is probably an invalid certificate cached in AD in the certificate chain.
 To verify that this is the case, follow the steps below:

 1. Log in to the domain controller as an enterprise admin.
 We recommend using the “Run as Administrator” option to ensure that the commands work.